dospuntocero/doarticles/README.md

 #Dataobject Articles for silverstripe 3 - dataobject as pages

 ##Whats new?
-Check out the new branch many_many: lots of stuff there. you can have a holder for categories and multiple articles that belongs many categories, each with multiple tags!! this is thanks to the amazing support of stuckinrealtime :)
+Check out the new branch many_many: lots of stuff here!

+you can have a holder for categories and multiple articles that belongs many categories, each with multiple tags!!

+this is thanks to the amazing support of stuckinrealtime :)

 ##Overview